(Photo via Shutterstock)

 Many people think they are doing Earth a favor by reusing the same faux Christmas tree year after year rather than cutting down a fresh one each holiday season, but it's not quite as simple as that.

 Americans bought 56.4 million Christmas trees in 2018.
 Of those, 32.8 million were real trees, while the remaining 23.6 million trees purchased were artificial.
 In 2019, American families purchased 26.2 million real Christmas trees, the National Christmas Tree Association reports.
+Because 2020 was greatly affected by COVID, the association did not issue its typical annual report.

 Real tree sales have outnumbered artificial trees sales every year since at least 2004, but most American homes that put up a tree — about 80 percent — trim a faux tree rather than a real one, the New York Times reported.